Observability

 Predictive signals

-• Queue backlog growth
+• Queue backlog growth vs. processing rate

-• Dependency error rate
+• Dependency error rate and latency creep

 Close the loop